shar - phpMan

 compactor now.
 Specify `xz' with `-C xz' or `--compactor=xz'.

-Specifying the compactor "`none'" will then disable file
+Specifying the compactor "`none'" will disable file compression.

-uuencoding of files, and the recipient must have `uudecode' to unpack
+uuencoded and the recipient must have `uudecode' to unpack them.

 Specifying the compactor `compress' is deprecated.